Audio Version:

 The unlikely trio of exiles looked down at the sharp ravine filled with thick mist and gnarled trees.
 A strange stench emanated from the ravine.
 At the plateau where they stood, the evidence of the bandit’s campsite had long gone cold.

 “You know, when you said your grandfather was leading the bandits to the ‘foggy valley’, I sort of imagined something more… pleasant.”
-Pierre turned up his nose.
+Masked Bandit turned up his nose.
 Even the gentleman bandit seemed afraid.

 A mangled cry rose through the fog, and a shudder ran through Mylo.
 “That is a bad place.”